top of page

 So, in round numbers, the lifetime cost of a pet is about $1 million.
 To be clear, this does NOT include the indirect costs of your time to care for the pet.
 The modeled costs are food, medical care, and other direct costs.
 This should help you make the tradeoff decisions for your own utility and benefits.

 So, before we started, a common belief is “I want to buy a pet!”
 Now, our eyes have been opened.
 Pets can be very expensive and there are less expensive alternatives to consider.
-Now, your more informed perspective is “I want to buy a pet in a SMART way.”
+Now, your more informed perspective is “I want to consider a pet purchase in a SMART way.”

 5. Resources for your personal algorithm